gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `Project.file()` method will now ignore case and only normalize redundant segments like `/../`.
 It will not touch the file system.

+### ListProperty no longer extends Property

+TBD - `ListProperty` now extends `HasMultipleValues` and `Provider` instead of `Property`.
+The `Property` interface represents a property whose incoming and outgoing types are the same.
+However, a `List` can be assembled from any `Iterable` rather than just any `List` and this new arrangement reflects this, allowing a `ListProperty<T>` to be set using any `Iterable<T>`.
+This also applies to the DSL, where the Groovy DSL will allow any `Iterable` to be used to set the value.

+The new `SetProperty` type also follows this pattern.

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.